ShwethalT/Protein_Switches/README.md

-This project involves the application of a Randomn Forest Classifier to identify protein switches.
+This project involves the application of a Random Forest Classifier to identify protein switches.